oVirt/ovirt-site/source/feature/resourceusagegraph.html.md

 ### Test Case 6

 *   Have a VM running for some time so it has, say, 10 values shown in the CPU usage chart shown
-*   Make the CPU usage column as small as possible
+*   Make the CPU usage column very small
 *   Verify that only the number showing the actual usage is shown

 ### Test Case 7